hossbeast/fab/libxapi/README.md

     1 FOO  the foo has failed
     2 BAR  the bar is broken

-Use the fail macro to raise an error, and use the fatal macro to invoke other xapi-enabled functions
+Use the fail macro to throw an error, and use the fatal macro to invoke other xapi-enabled functions

     xapi foo()
     {